waleska-alexandra/interior-consultant-devchallenges/README.md

 ![screenshot](https://github.com/waleska-alexandra/interior-consultant-devchallenges/blob/main/interior-consultant-preview-laptop.png)

 This was a amazing experience because I could to practice another things that I had forgotten or maybe I had never done.
 Don't have doubt, this was a great challenge.
+I want to say this was my first time using Javascript in a project so, my fear was biggest, but surely this will be less everyday.

 ### Built With